Last updated on May 24, 2025

 Karametra's Blessing

-The Modern versions don't need hexproof, but indestructible still protects from board sweepers.
-This really shines in the Historic and Pioneer auras decks of the past couple of years, where four copies of this card were seen all over.
+The modern versions don't need hexproof, but indestructible still protects from board sweepers.
+This really shines in the Historic and Pioneer auras decks, where four copies of this card were seen all over.

 Ghor-Clan Rampager